Transformations of lattice diagrams and their associated dotted diagrams: Proofs of Theorems and

 \section{Proofs of Theorems \ref{prop3-5} and \ref{r-prop3-5}}

 We modify the proof Lemma 6.2 in \cite{N}.
 See also Remark \ref{rem902}.

-\begin{proof}[ Proof of Theorem \ref{prop3-5}] By Lemma \ref{rem915}, it suffices to show that (1) when we have graphs $\Gamma_1$ and $\Gamma_2$ obtained from $\Gamma$ by a finite sequence of deformations I--IV and local moves $\mathcal{E}$ satisfying the condition (A), $\Gamma_1$ and $\Gamma_2$ can be deformed by deformations I--IV and local moves $\mathcal{E}$ to the same dotted graph, where we don't apply a deformation IV between the arc used in a local move $\mathcal{E}$ and an arc of its overlapping region.
+\begin{proof}[ Proof of Theorem \ref{prop3-5}] By Lemma \ref{rem915}, it suffices to show that (1) when we have diagrams $\Gamma_1$ and $\Gamma_2$ obtained from $\Gamma$ by a finite sequence of deformations I--IV and local moves $\mathcal{E}$ satisfying the condition (A), $\Gamma_1$ and $\Gamma_2$ can be deformed by deformations I--IV and local moves $\mathcal{E}$ to the same dotted diagram, with the assumption of Theorem \ref{prop3-5}.
 If there are two dots $p_1$ and $p_2$ on an arc $\alpha$, we can apply a deformation IV between $p_1$ and $p_2$.
-By the condition of labels for the overlapping regions of the middle region and the condition (A), we see that any deformation IV between $p_1$ and $p_2$ deforms $\alpha$ into an arc $\alpha'$ and a circle component $C$, where $\alpha'$ is an arc with a dot obtained from $\alpha$ by a deformation $\mathcal{E}$ and a deformation I, and $C$ is a circle component with a dot applicable of a deformation II; we remark that by the former condition, we see that any core associated with the deformation IV, which is an arc connecting $p_1$ and $p_2$ with no self-intersections, does not intersect with $\alpha$ except at the endpoints $p_1$ and $p_2$.
-And if there is a pair of arcs $\alpha, \alpha'$ with dots where deformations IV are applicable, then, no matter what times we apply deformations IV, the resulting dotted graphs can be deformed to the same dotted graph as when we consider $\alpha, \alpha'$ with one dot on each arc; see the left figure of Figure \ref{B-fig11}.
-Similarly, if there is an arc $\alpha$ with dots and several arcs where deformations IV are applicable between $\alpha$ and the other arcs, then, no matter what times we apply deformations IV between $\alpha$ and the other arcs, the resulting dotted graphs can be deformed to the same dotted graph as when we consider $\alpha$ with one dot; see the right figure of Figure \ref{B-fig11}.
+By the condition of signs for the overlapping layers of the middle middle block and the condition (A), we see that any deformation IV between $p_1$ and $p_2$ deforms $\alpha$ into an arc $\alpha'$ and a circle component $C$, where $\alpha'$ is an arc with a dot obtained from $\alpha$ by a deformation $\mathcal{E}$ and a deformation I, and $C$ is a circle component with a dot applicable of a deformation II; we remark that by the former condition, we see that any core associated with the deformation IV, which is an arc connecting $p_1$ and $p_2$ with no self-intersections, does not intersect with $\alpha$ except at the endpoints $p_1$ and $p_2$.
+And if there is a pair of arcs $\alpha, \alpha'$ with dots where deformations IV are applicable, then, no matter what times we apply deformations IV, the resulting dotted diagrams can be deformed to the same dotted diagram as when we consider $\alpha, \alpha'$ with one dot on each arc; see the left figure of Figure \ref{B-fig11}.
+Similarly, if there is an arc $\alpha$ with dots and several arcs where deformations IV are applicable between $\alpha$ and the other arcs, then, no matter what times we apply deformations IV between $\alpha$ and the other arcs, the resulting dotted diagrams can be deformed to the same dotted diagram as when we consider $\alpha$ with one dot; see the right figure of Figure \ref{B-fig11}.
 Further, deformations II and III are not effected by the number of dots.
 So we can assume that there is at most one dot in each arc.
-See also the proof of Lemma \ref{lem826}.